perun-network/erdstall-nft-demo/README.md

 Use the branches to your liking for each repository and issue a `yarn integration` in the source directory of this repository.
 This builds the `nerd-op` executable in `deps/nerd-op` and spins up a `ganache-cli`, which has to be installed globally.

+* `yarn integration` Commands:
+  * `quit` - to stop the integration test and shutdown ganache-cli and operator.